-According to the Focus magazine, the Department of General and Abdominal Surgery at the University Hospital Erlangen ranks among the top German departments specializing in bowel cancer treatment!
+According to the Focus magazine, the Department of General, Abdominal, Endocrine, Colorectal and Bariatric Surgery at the University Hospital Erlangen ranks among the top German departments specializing in colon cancer treatment!

-A key component of the department’s successful clinical activities is the progressive medical equipment, which allows for the performance of sparing interventions in order to ensure the best possible safety for any patient.
-With appropriate clinical indications, the surgeons prefer minimally invasive and robot-assisted (da Vinci surgical system) interventions.
-Thus, the patient receives an effective treatment with a low risk of postoperative complications, a short period of hospitalization and minimal pain.
+The key component of the department's successful clinical activity is state-of-the-art medical equipment, which allows performing sparing interventions and ensures maximum safety for patients.
+With appropriate clinical indications, surgeons prefer minimally invasive and robot-assisted (da Vinci surgical system) interventions.
+Thus, the patient receives effective treatment with a low risk of postoperative complications, a short hospital stay and minimal pain.

 - Cancer surgery

-- Esophageal, stomach, pancreatic, liver, thyroid, parathyroid tumors
+- Surgery for esophageal, stomach, pancreatic, liver, thyroid, parathyroid tumors

 - Endocrine surgery

-- Gastric surgery, including morbid obesity and gastroesophageal reflux disease
+- Surgery for stomach diseases, including morbid obesity and gastroesophageal reflux disease

 - Surgical treatment of hyperhidrosis

 - Transplant surgery (in cooperation with the specialized Transplant Center)